iamvitalyo/Aphrodite-AGI/readme.txt

-so 1 O then 2 objects then O 3 objects, its O like ddivide 4 will be 2 divide by of 5 will be 3 avg. look also on drop is 2 not 1
+so 1 O then 2 objects then O 3 objects, its O like ddivide 4 will be 2 divide by of 5 will be 3 avg. look also on drop is 2 not 1 she explains how from 1 we make 2, and look on height in bottom she maybe start make 2/1 then 2/2 then O - 3/1 3/2...

 Good luck, and dont forget to click "Star" button!